RESEARCH COMMITTEE PROCEDURES AND POLICIES

 Eligibility for Faculty Research Grants

 Faculty research grants will be considered for full-time tenured or tenure-track faculty.
+No portion of grant funding can used to support student-related expenses such as student travel to conferences.

 Application Procedure and Deadline